-The timing of the distribution of funds pursuant to the CIRM Loan Agreement shall be contingent upon the availability of funds in the California Stem Cell Research and Cures Fund in the California State Treasury, as determined by CIRM in its sole discretion.
+In addition to the foregoing, the timing of the distribution of funds pursuant to the CIRM Loan Agreement shall be contingent upon the availability of funds in the California Stem Cell Research and Cures Fund in the California State Treasury, as determined by CIRM in its sole discretion.
+Disbursements from time to time may be delayed or suspended in order to coincide with projected expenditures and patient estimated enrollment of Capricor's ALLSTAR clinical trial.

-Capricor did not issue stock, warrants or other equity to CIRM in connection with this award.
-The due diligence costs to be deducted from each disbursement are recorded as a discount on the loan and amortized to general and administrative expenses over the remaining term of the loan.
-As of September 30, 2014, \$30,000 of loan costs were capitalized with the balance of \$18,243 to be amortized over the next 3.4 years.
+The due diligence costs are recorded as a discount on the loan and amortized to general and administrative expenses over the remaining term of the loan.
+As of September 30, 2015, \$30,000 of loan costs were capitalized with the balance of \$12,770 to be amortized over approximately 2.4 years.